Snowflakes, candy canes, gingerbread people, twinkling lights, letters that begin, "Dear Santa, I’ve been good. I want, wish, dream to have …”

 Hope is precarious.
 Delicate.
 A wisp of a dream.
 When hope is crushed or crumbled, our souls disappear.

 Life didn't happen the way I hoped it would - by being good.
 Losing hope was sleeping on the floor, cold through my toes, shivering, exposed.
 No purpose in life.
 No will to go on.
-I survived a misogynistic religious cult, emotional and physical abuse by my father and my first husband, their control and lies.
+I survived a religious cult with a pervasive culture of misogyny, emotional and physical abuse by my father and my first husband, their control and lies.

 I didn’t survive when my tiny disabled son perished … I didn't know … why did he die?
 Or when my young daughter was torn away by Child Protective Services and given to her abusive father to raise.
 Though I cried, warned, and knew that he would hurt her, no one listened to me.
 I spent that first wretched Christmas without my children, curled into a sobbing, angled ball.
 Alone.
 I felt forsaken and so overwhelmed with grief, I forgot how to breathe.